 On January 21, 2023, iACADEMY inaugurated its Cebu campus located at the 5th Floor of Filinvest Cebu Cyberzone Tower 2, Salinas Drive corner W. Geonzon St., Barangay Apas, Lahug, Cebu City.
-It currently has 4 classrooms, a multi-purpose hall, Green Room, student lounge, Cintiq and Multimedia Arts laboratory. iACADEMY announced that the following will be its initial offerings for the Cebu Campus: Software Engineering, Game Development, Real Estate Management, Animation, and Multimedia Arts and Design.
+It currently has 3 classrooms, a multi-purpose room, student lounge, Green Room, Cintiq, Multimedia Arts and Lightbox laboratories.
+On various dates in February and March 2023, CHED granted Government Permits for the offering of the following programs for the first- and second-year levels: Software Engineering, Game Development, Real Estate

+Management, and Multimedia Arts and Design.
+The Animation program is currently being evaluated by CHED.

-• AHC is a holding company which is a party to the Joint Venture Agreement and Shareholders' Agreement ("Agreements") among the Parent Company, PWU and Unlad.
+■ AHC is a holding company which is a party to the Joint Venture Agreement and Shareholders' Agreement ("Agreements") among the Parent Company, PWU and Unlad.
 It granted advances amounting to ₱65.0 million to Unlad by virtue of these Agreements.
 AHC assigned these receivables to the Parent Company on March 1, 2016.